Joe Clay | Nov 18, 2017

 It might sound odd to you, but I don't like watching tutorials that have tiny resolutions.
 I abandoned 1024x768 screens more than a decade ago, so watching someone open and close panels throughout a tutorial really bothers me.
 And I hate working at non-native resolutions so I don't record that way.

 Focus is the most important reason why I make my tutorials as they are.
 It might also sound odd that I'd mention focus to you if you're having trouble reading specific settings while watching my tutorials on a laptop.
 But it is a matter of focus.
 I don't design these tutorials to be specific to a set of settings.
 If that's what you're looking for you're missing the point.
 If there's anything absolutely necessary for something to work, I call it out.
 I put expressions on our site and in the comments—when I can since YouTube refuses to use a single function to strip HTML.
 And I try to use Expressionist when going through expressions so that they're a little easier to see.
-Right now, however, it needs an update to work in AE CC 2018, which they're working on, so I haven't been able to do that while showing CC 2018 features.
+Some of our older tutorials were done before I had Expressionist, and some of them were done before it was working in CC 2018.
 If there's something I think you should have specific access to or would benefit from, I publish the project file—and sometimes specific elements to our Patreon.